 Labour Market Outlook and Technology Research: Two reports for the Engineering Construction Industry Training Board (ECITB), examining business trends and policy over the next five to ten years, workforce numbers, labour supply issues, skills gaps, training needs and analysis of the future outlook for the sector.
 The technology strand probed future technological trends affecting engineering construction, business impact (and changes in demand) for a range of specific occupations.

 Skills Profile for the Palace of Westminster: Among our ongoing work is the study of the impact of heritage and new technology on the skills and workforce involved in the massive, long term restoration and renewal work on one of the world’s most recognisable and prestigious sets of buildings.
 The timeframe for futures forecasting is ten to fifteen years.

 Research into understanding current and future apprenticeship training by construction businesses: Our client wished to segment and quantify current and future apprenticeship training by SMEs to assess whether training by these businesses was finite or could be expanded significantly, with the idea of mitigating any skills shortages.
 The project also examined whether different business models used by SMEs affected their ability or willingness to take on apprentices and the extent of any trade-off between technology and human capital.

-In order to engage with us through this framework, please contact the Futures Team at the Government Office for Science:
+In order to engage with us through this framework, customers should contact the Futures Team at UK SBS: